10 must know libraries for any iOS Swift Developer

 In order to save your time and make the transition easier and interesting, we have prepared a list of libraries that according to us every iOS Swift developer must know.
 If you are looking to hire iOS App Developer, get in touch with us.

 So, We made a successful call attempt to APIs and managed well to receive but what next?!
 Fetching data by mapping resource is another tedious job to handle.
-ObjectMapper helps us convert JSON into model object and not just that but vice versa too!
+ObjectMapper helps us convert JSON into a model object and not just that but vice versa too!
 It supports nested object pretty well too.

 Another latest approach to set UI for application is using Auto Layout.
 SnapKit is an Auto Layout library that simplifies coding for the same requiring nothing but just a minimal code that too without losing readability.
 It is type safe which comes at rescue in order to get rid of programming errors.